About this listing

 My home is your home during your stay!
 No rules other than to respect it as you would your own home :)

 From Jan 6 - Mar 15, 2017 the minimum stay is 14 nights.

 I love to eat!
 No, really.
 I really, really, really LOVE to eat!!
 I cook and entertain as well as eat out a lot, and can direct you to some of the best, affordable meals in and around town.
 If you're looking for a culinary adventure, I'd be more than happy to cook you a meal - on the house!

-I've traveled (and cooked with women) throughout the world, from Vancouver to Vietnam; been randomly invited to a village wedding outside Bukhara, Uzbekistan, trekked in the Himalayas, hiked in Bryce Canyon, chilled out on beaches in the Caribbean and have eaten my way through mountains of whatever was put in front of me!
+I've traveled (and cooked with women) throughout the world, from Vancouver to Vietnam; been randomly invited to a village wedding in Uzbekistan, eaten tarantulas in Cambodia, downed too many pints in Ireland, hiked isolated trails in Bryce Canyon, chilled out on beaches in the Caribbean and have eaten my way through mountains of whatever was put in front of me!